 3.8 square-miles of land area on Mackinac Island

 Mackinac Island isn’t very big.
 In fact, you could fit about 37 Mackinac Islands within the city limits of Detroit.
 But for such a relatively small place, Mackinac Island is big on personality, character and historic charm.
 Surprisingly, it also has lots of uncrowded space.
-Mackinac Island State Park makes up more than 80 percent of the island!
+Mackinac Island State Park makes up more than 80% of the island!

 70-plus miles of trails in Mackinac Island State Park